Isostasy with Love: I Elastic equilibrium: MSI-ZDI duality without fluid limit

-For an incompressible body with a homogeneous shell, ZDI $\mu$-invariance implies MSI $\mu$-invariance.
-I will prove this statement by showing that MSI shape ratio is $\mu$-invariant if the conditions on Love numbers required for ZDI $\mu$-invariance (Eqs.~(\ref{BilinearInvariant1})-(\ref{BilinearInvariant3})) are satisfied.
+{G.\arabic{equation}} For an incompressible body with a homogeneous shell, ZDI $\mu$-invariance implies MSI $\mu$-invariance.
+I will prove this statement by establishing the MSI-ZDI duality without using the fluid limit, but assuming instead ZDI $\mu$-invariance.
 The MSI shape ratio is given by

 This formula is equivalent to Eq.~(\ref{SnMING}) because $E_{os,p} = E_{so,p}$, but we will see that there is a benefit to keep these coefficients formally distinct when proving $\mu$-invariance.
 The essence of the proof consists in expressing stress-energy coefficients in terms of partial derivatives of Love numbers, eliminating gravitational Love numbers with gravity-deformation relations, and finally factoring out derivatives with the conditions for ZDI $\mu$-invariance.
-The resulting formula depends on the same products of Love numbers as in zero deflection isostasy.
+The resulting MSI shape ratio is dual to the ZDI shape ratio.

 For the purpose of the proof, the stress/energy coefficients are written as

 This formula is equivalent to Eq.~(\ref{Ejkp}) because $E^{IL}_p=E^{LI}_p$.
 Using Eqs.~(\ref{LoveDeriv1})-(\ref{LoveDeriv2}), I write the quantities within the interior brackets as